- Perennials, Bulbs & Flowers

 - Deer Resistant Plants

-Before selecting your strawberry seeds, determine where you plan to grow them.
+Before selecting your strawberry plants, determine where you plan to grow them.
 Strawberries require full sun (6 or more hours of direct sunlight daily) and well-drained soil.
 Also, note your grow zone.
 Some strawberry varieties are more suitable for warmer climates, while others are very cold hardy.
 You'll want to buy strawberry plants that are suitable for your grow zone.
+Use our zone finder to check out all of our information and recommendations before planting your strawberry plants.

 Strawberries fall into three different types.